adidenko/vagrant-k8s/README.md

 ansible-playbook -i nodes_to_inv.py playbooks/ccp-deploy.yaml
 ```

-* Wait for CCP deployment to complete
+* Login to any *k8s master* node and wait for CCP deployment to complete

 ```bash
 # On k8s master node